mathias-ammon/tessif-phd/docs/source/getting_started/installation.rst

 Installation
 ************

-Following Sections provide overview on how to install Tessif-phd.
+Following Sections provide overview on how to install the tessif-phd version of tessif.
+Python 3.8 is recommend.

 .. contents:: Contents
    :backlinks: top